Arroz a la cubana is one of those meals that looks a little different on the plate, but makes total sense once you eat it.

 Instructions

-- Heat oil in a pan over medium-high heat.
-Add potatoes and bell pepper and cook until lightly golden, about 3 minutes.
+- Over medium-high heat, add oil and cook the potatoes and bell pepper until lightly browned.
 Season with salt and pepper, then set aside.

 - Lower heat to medium.
-Sauté onion until soft, then add garlic and cook briefly.
+Sauté onion and garlic until softened.

-- Add ground meat, raise heat, and cook until browned.
+- Add the ground meat, then raise the heat and cook until browned.
 Season with salt and pepper.

-- Stir in tomato paste and cook until it darkens slightly, about 3 minutes.
+- Add the tomato paste and cook until it darkens slightly.

-- Add raisins, base/bouillon dissolved in 1 cup of water, soy sauce, and sugar.
-Bring to a gentle boil.
+- Add the raisins, base/bouillon dissolved in 1 cup of water, soy sauce, and sugar.
+Bring to a simmer.

 - Fry saba bananas until golden.
 Fry eggs to your liking.